A man monologues over various images including a jogging featherless bird.

 PLOT: A young musician dies and comes back as a ghost, moving back to his house and silently observing his wife’s grief.

-WHY IT WON’T MAKE THE LIST: A melancholy meditation on man’s ephermerality, A Ghost Story‘s weirdness goes beyond it’s guy-in-a-sheet gimmick, but not far enough beyond to reach the realms of one of the all-time weirdest.
+WHY IT WON’T MAKE THE LIST: A melancholy meditation on man’s ephermerality, A Ghost Story‘s weirdness goes beyond its guy-in-a-sheet gimmick, but not far enough beyond to reach the realms of one of the all-time weirdest.

 COMMENTS: Though modest in countenance, A Ghost Story is filled with formal audacity underneath its blank exterior.
 It’s got an Academy-Award winning actor who’s silent and hidden under a sheet for 90% of his performance; a constricted 4:3 aspect ratio with rounded corners, to evoke the feeling of a picture frame; and shots that go on for so long that would be tapping his finger on his armrest impatiently.
 (Not really, but you get the idea).
 And yet, what easily might have become a purgatorial ordeal emerges as a moving and thought-provoking experiment.

-The plot is so simple its almost a wisp.
+The plot is so simple it’s almost a wisp.
 The unnamed main character dies, wakes up in the morgue in a sheet, returns to the house where he and his wife lived, and watches her as she silently grieves (and grief-eats a pie).
 This sounds dull, and if the movie stayed in this rut, it would be.
 But, although Affleck doesn’t speak and barely moves, doing little more than turning his head or shrugging his shoulders, A Ghost Story finds ways to create narrative dynamism.
 There is a flashback or two, and a seemingly minor incident from the pre-mortem opening is fleshed out over the length of the movie.
 Affleck’s ghost engages in a bit of minor poltergeistism when distressed.
-In one of the film’s most poignant bits, which would almost be considered a running gag if it weren’t so sad, Affleck’s ghost spies another besheeted figure in the house next door, and they communicate in the terse language of the dead (translated to us in subtitles).
+In one of the film’s most poignant bits, which would almost be considered a running gag if it weren’t so sad, Affleck’s ghost spies another bedsheeted figure in the house next door, and they communicate in the terse language of the dead (translated to us in subtitles).
 The ghost experiences time differently than we do, and we gradually become accustomed to the rhythm of his eternal observation as time moves on without him.
 A new tenant in his house (musician) gives a speech about the vanity of human existence.
-And the ghost persists, chained to the plot of land where his house stands and inevitably once stood, waiting for an emotional release from his sentence.
+And the ghost persists, chained to the plot of land where his house stands and inevitably once stood, waiting for a release from his sentence.
 The movie plays with the idea of eternity in a philosophical sense that may be new to audiences, but which makes it ripe for post-viewing discussion.